potato-arcade/p64/README.md

 _Being something of a light hearted revolt against modern coding norms, web development, and the cult of the "FullStack" developer._

-_This little toy is a weekend project to get back into the heart and soul of the machine._

 ![potato](potato.jpg)

+_This little toy is a weekend project to get into the heart and soul of the machine._

 ## What is it, and why should I care ?